How to Nail the First Impression: 7 Mistakes Advisors Often Make (and What to Do Instead)

 2. Dominating the Conversation

-We all tend to talk too much in general, but this is called a “Discovery” Meeting for a reason.
-You can’t discover anything if you’re the one doing all the talking.
+We all tend to talk too much in general, but this is a first impression that’s meant to uncover—not pitch.
+You can’t learn anything if you’re the one doing all the talking.

 Moira Somers, author of Advice That Sticks, found client satisfaction directly correlates with how much airtime they get.
 The more they share, the more valued they feel.
 This meeting isn’t about showcasing your knowledge, process, or services—it’s about deeply understanding their life.